dif3dgela/dif3dgela.github.io/content/projects/25-09-21-lorena/index.md

 ---
-title: Accessibility and Autonomy in Learning 🧩 Study of the 3D Manufacturing Process Adapted for Students with Visual Impairments
+title: Accessibility and Autonomy in Learning 🧩
+subtitle: Study of the 3D Manufacturing Process Adapted for Students with Visual Impairments
 summary: This project is part of the **Bachelor’s Thesis in Computer Engineering** and aims to **enhance accessibility and autonomy in learning through the use of 3D modeling and printing technologies**.
 date: 2025-09-21
 draft: false